 - Publication in staff/faculty manuals and student guides and handbook.

 - Notification in contracts signed with all campus contractors.

-- “Tobacco-Free Campus” will also be included in all job postings and advertisements.
+- “Tobacco- and Smoke-Free Campus” will also be included in all job postings and advertisements.

 - Notification and additional information on University webpage.